qichao1129/DoorDash_BIE/Exercise_QichaoLiu.md

 )
 ````

-#### A. In order to calcualte the conversation rate, I follow the following steps to pull the data from
-table and do the calculation
+#### A. In order to calculate the conversation rate, I follow the following steps to pull the data from table and do the calculation

 * For each user, find the next event_type based on the time ascending sort within the same device
 * Calculate the number of the visits for each step